|

 this site for a way to fix things.

-Editor package, but I thought I'd mention it here just in case.
+- Finally, if you're into AVISynth you probably already know about the AVE Visual Editor package, but I thought I'd mention it here just in case.